patrickfav/website-favre/content/articles/2018-01-20-handling-proguard-as-library-developer-or-in-a-multi-module-android-application/index.md

 **\-printconfiguration** proguard-merged-config.txt
 ```

-Note however, to **use the most defensive rules possible**, leaving the main module the fine tuning.
-For instance if a library adds the -dontoptimze flag in it’s configuration file, there is no way for the app to enable optimization again.
+Note however, to **use the most defensive rules possible**, leaving the main module the fine-tuning.
+For instance if a library adds the -dontoptimze flag in its configuration file, there is no way for the app to enable optimization again.
 The merging strategy does not seem to be as sophisticated as the e.g. [resource merger](https://developer.android.com/studio/write/add-resources.html#resource_merging), meaning you have no way to force certain rules over others.

 #### Supporting Modular Proguard Config with Java Modules

-Unfortunately the the current Android Gradle plugin (_v3_) does not support consumer Proguard files.
+Unfortunately the current Android Gradle plugin (_v3_) does not support consumer Proguard files.
 This is due to the AarTransformer reading the proguard.txt from the archive but the JarTransformer does not.
 Hopefully the Android build team will add this in the future.

-In the meantime you could use the following workaround for your _local java modules:_
+In the meantime you could use the following workaround for your _local Java modules:_

 Let’s say your module is called myJavaModule: Create a proguard-rules.pro file in the root as you would normally.
 Then just create a static link to it in your Proguard config in the app module: